AramZS/devblog/src/posts/projects/aramzsxyz/day-15-publish-to-ATproto.md

 error: linting issues detected
 ```

 It seems this is blocking me from publishing.

+Ah, [I got some advice](https://bsky.app/profile/brookie.blog/post/3mbpw3wzu7k2o), and it turns out for the first entry of a lexicon on my PDS I have to not verify the Lexicon.

+`goat record create fightwithtools-publication.json --no-validate`